Go1den/StreamTicker/readme.md

 StreamTicker is free to own and use, but if you find it interesting and would like to support me, I would kindly request a Twitch subscription at https://twitch.tv/go1den.

+To download the program, head to my personal website: https://go1den.com/streamticker/

 Included with StreamTicker:

 messageMaker.exe: This program can be used to quickly generate new messages.
 Add your own images, read from files, or just display plain text.
 It's simple to generate a message!